 Time to completion:Varies

-Autism is a growing concern for families and educators as rates of diagnosis rise: According to the Centers and Disease Control, 1 in 68 children has been identified with the disorder, which occurs across all racial, ethnic, and socioeconomic lines.1 But today there is a greater understanding of the specific needs of autistic individuals, which is driving a need for professionals with expertise in research and best practices related to teaching and caring for them.
+Autism is a growing concern for families and educators as rates of diagnosis rise.
+According to the Centers and Disease Control, 1 in 68 children has been identified with the disorder, which occurs across all racial, ethnic, and socioeconomic lines.1 Today there is a greater understanding of the specific needs of autistic individuals, which is driving a need for professionals with expertise in research and best practices related to teaching and caring for them.

-To meet this expanding need, Saint Joseph’s University offers a variety of certifications for different educational levels and professional outcomes.
-The abilities and challenges of each individual with autism spectrum disorder are unique, so these certifications provide a comprehensive education in topics such as behavior analysis and social skills development to prepare you to assist and empower members of this population.
+To meet this expanding need, Saint Joseph’s University offers a variety of certificate programs for different educational levels and professional outcomes.
+The abilities and challenges of each individual with autism spectrum disorder are unique, so these certificates provide a comprehensive education in topics such as behavior analysis and social skills development to prepare you to assist and empower members of this population.

 About 44 percent of children diagnosed with ASD have average to above average intellectual ability1.